When you’re ready to take your Multisite live on Flywheel, complete the following steps:

 #‘ corresponds to the blog_id, and update the “siteurl” and “home” rows in that table.

-Point your domains at the site’s IP address (found under the domain list in Flywheel).
+Point your domains to the site’s IP address (found under the domain list in Flywheel).
 For more information on how to point DNS at your site, visit our help article on setting up DNS.
-We also have registrar specific articles for setting DNS on GoDaddy, MediaTemple, Hover, Namecheap, and Bluehost.
+We also have registrar-specific articles for setting DNS on GoDaddy, MediaTemple, Hover, Namecheap, Bluehost, and more.

 If you have any questions our Happiness Engineers are here to help!

 New to Flywheel?
 Start here, we've got all the information you'll need to get started and launch your first site!View all